 The farm buildings were eco-built with on-site milled second growth timbers and boards.
 No plywood was used at all in building the “French Country Goes Westcoast” farmhouse where eco materials and finishes were used with care.
 The farmhouse kitchen was to be the centerpiece, with exposed Coastal Douglas Fir beams, old style plaster and heavy wood trims, carriage rails and open pane wooden doors and windows.
 The viewing vistas would be the art to relax by.
 Along the way a Swiss craftsman came for an extended stay and built the solid wood wine tasting bar at the center and all the cabinetry, quite exquisitely built with Coastal Douglas Fir interiors and drawers.
 To see more of the farm, vineyard and farm house Click Here to see a picture gallery.
-To read more about details of the farm, vineyard, and infrastructure Click Here.
+To read more about details of the farm, vineyard, and infrastructure opportunity for sale Click Here.

 The barns and guest studios were also built with our own on-site milled fir and Western red cedar.
 The farmhouse and barn/studio buildings have gambrel roofs built to architect designed earthquake structural standards.
 One winter when an old cedar blew down it was milled into thick squared off timbers and their fitted design make up the central feature of the farmyard – super-sized rose and kiwi covered octagonal gazebo.
 Other areas where we have used our own milled wood is for the vineyard trellising and cross fencing around the various pastures, gardens and growing fields.
 The vineyard is terraced and trellis built with a combination of iron posts and natural wood posts seated in an iron spike system.
 This system makes it easy to refurbish and is built to Certified Organic standards.